Diffusio-phoretic fast swelling of chemically responsive hydrogels

-We assume a single rate constant $\tilde{r}$ for all reactions in Eqs.~\ref{eq:copper_RD}--\ref{eq:rate} since they must occur at comparable timescales.
-The first term of $R_{Cu}$ describes the acid-induced Cu$^{2+}$ decomplexation from the gel backbone, and the second term is the formation rate of a COO$^--$Cu$^{2+}-$COO$^-$ chelate, hence the factor 2.
+where the flux terms $\mathbf{Q}_{Cu}\,, \mathbf{Q}_+$ involve particle advection with the flow and diffusion.
+The first term of the rate $R_{Cu}$ describes the acid-induced Cu$^{2+}$ release from the gel backbone, and the second term is the formation rate of a COO$^--$Cu$^{2+}-$COO$^-$ chelate.
 The source term $R_+$ is the COOH formation rate.
+Then, $\phi^{(b)}\,, \phi^{(b)}_+$ are determined by the rate equations

+For simplicity, we assume a single rate constant $\tilde{r}$ for all reactions in Eqs.~\ref{eq:copper_RD}--\ref{eq:rate} since they are found to be comparable in the experiments (Sec.~S2 and Fig.~S1 in~\cite{si_dimensionless_eq}).